 STEP 1: Registration

 email@example.com.
-The registration process allows OSC to provide additional assistance to agencies seeking certification.
-If you have any questions regarding the program, please email questions to the above email address or call the 2302(c) helpline at (202) 804-7163.
-Once OSC receives the completed form, we will enroll you in the 2302(c) Certification Program and list your agency on OSC's website.
+The registration process allows OSC to provide additional assistance to agencies seeking certification or recertification.
+If you have any questions regarding the program, please email questions to the above email address or call our helpline at (202) 804-7163.
+Once OSC receives the completed form, we will enroll you in the program and list your agency on OSC's website.

 STEP 2: Complete the five certification requirements: